-Industrial Safety and Loss Management Courses
+72.15 Industrial Safety and Loss Management Courses

-Safety are covere understan environme graduates Safety, risk, and loss management principles applicable to all industries are covered in ENGG 404 and ENGG 406.
+Safety, risk, and loss management principles applicable to all industries are covered in ENGG 404 and ENGG 406.
 These courses provide a basic understanding of the integrated practices of reducing risks to people, environment, assets, and production.
 The key role of Engineering and Business graduates in this expanding field is explored, including emphasis on the proactive team approach.

-Arrangements with Other Institutions 72.16
+72.16 Arrangements with Other Institutions